raulloiscuns/advent_of_code_2022/README.md

 The input is a list of instructions for the 2D movement of the head of a rope, where the letter represents a direction (up, down, left, right) and the number is the steps in said direction.
 - Part 1: For a rope with 2 knots, find the number of unique positions visited  by the tail of the rope (knot 2).
 - Part 2: For a rope with 10 knots, find the number of unique positions visited by the tail of the rope (knot 10).

+## Day 10: Cathode-Ray Tube

+The input is a list of instructions for controlling an image display.
+- Part 1: Add the product of a signal value and the cycle for a given number of equispaced cycles.
+- Part 2: Create an image taking into account that a certain pixel of the display lights up if the cycle match with the CRT.

+## Day 11: Monkey in the Middle

+The input is a list of [monkeys](https://en.wikipedia.org/wiki/Monkey) written as described [here](https://adventofcode.com/2022/day/11).
+- Part 1: After 20 games, obtain the product of the inspected items of the two most active monkeys.
+In this case, the monkeys get bored with items and divide its worry level by 3.
+- Part 2: After 10000 games, obtain the product of the inspected items of the two most active monkeys.
+In this case, the monkeys don't get bored with items and the worry level must be scaled to avoid overflow errors.